albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Note that the above example has a constructor that takes the `weight` as its parameter.
 The item's weight needs to be provided when the item is created as otherwise the `weight` property will not have a value.

+### How does mutability works when we have nested objects?

-It is important to note that the objects may point to other objects.
+It is important to note that the objects may contain other objects.
 Consider the following example.

 ```java
 package demo;